ibeace/contribute-to-scroll/README.md

 ### Integrations

-Scroll has been integrated on the following projects:
+Scroll has been integrated into the following projects:

 - [ethereum-lists/chains](https://github.com/ethereum-lists/chains/)

 ## About Scroll

-Scroll is an open source zkEVM Layer 2 that helps scaling Ethereum.
-Scroll is bytecode equivalent with the EVM, which makes possible native compatibility for existing Ethereum applications.
+Scroll is an open-source zkEVM Layer 2 that helps scale Ethereum.
+Scroll is bytecode equivalent with the EVM, which makes possible native compatibility for existing Ethereum applications, Scroll uses zk-rollup technology to achieve scalability.
 Learn more about Scroll in [the docs](https://docs.scroll.io/).

 ## Contributors
 <a href="https://github.com/scroll-tech/contribute-to-scroll/graphs/contributors">